-Effective October 1, 2003, MinnesotaCare enrollees are covered by one of three benefit sets.
-Pregnant women and children have access to the broadest range of services, and are not required to pay copayments.
-Parents, and single adults and households without children with incomes not exceeding 75 percent of FPG, are covered for most services, but are subject to benefit limitations and copayments.
-Single adults and households without children with incomes greater than 75 percent but not exceeding 175 percent of FPG receive coverage for a limited set of services, are subject to a \$5,000 annual limit on outpatient services, and must pay copayments.
+MinnesotaCare enrollees are covered by several different benefit sets.
+Pregnant women and children have access to the broadest range of services and are not required to pay copayments.
+Parents and adults without children are covered for most services, but are subject to benefit limitations and copayments.
 These differences are summarized in the table below and are described in more detail in the text.